 - Dr. Richard Davenport, President

-- Dr. Marilyn Wells, Provost & Senior Vice President, Academic Affairs
+- Dr. Matt Cecil, Interim Provost & Senior Vice President, Academic Affairs

 - Dr. Lynn Akey, Vice President for Student Success, Analytics and Integrated Planning